vinnie99999/domoticz-curtaincontrol/README.md

 # domoticz-curtaincontrol
-Curtain Control based on virtual switch
+This script is written for dzvents to control curtains based on virtual switch input.